cyberbuddy-io/open-source-contribution-for-beginners/CONTRIBUTING.md

 Hey Contributor!
 Welcome to the world of open source contributions.

-This text will explain step by step the procedure to be followed while contributing to this repository.
+The following text will explain step by step the procedure to be followed while contributing to this repository.

 Make sure to go through the [Readme File](https://github.com/cyberbuddy-io/open-source-contribution-for-beginners/blob/master/README.md) to get a clear idea about how to contribute to open source GitHub repositories.